Axl Rose "blown away" by support on Hall of Fame snub

 Some members of the 6,000-strong audience at Saturday's ceremony in Cleveland booed when Rose's name was mentioned as other members of the Guns N'Roses went up to accept their award.

-The mercurial lead singer of the band explained on Tuesday that his refusal to accept his honor was rooted in confusion over the induction process, despite making efforts to inform himself.
-Rose was the first artist to publicly snub the honor since the surviving members of the Sex Pistols in 2006.
+The mercurial lead singer of the band explained on Tuesday that his refusal to accept his honour was rooted in confusion over the induction process, despite making efforts to inform himself.
+Rose was the first artist to publicly snub the honour since the surviving members of the Sex Pistols in 2006.

 "I still don't know or exactly understand what the Hall is or why it makes money, where the money goes, who chooses the voters and why anyone or this board decides who, out of all the artists in the world that have contributed to this genre, officially 'rock' enough to be in the Hall," he wrote.